-1-Wire SIGNALING
+1-Wire Signaling

 The 1-Wire bus requires strict signaling protocols to ensure data integrity.
-The four protocols used by the DS2781 are as follows: the initialization sequence (reset pulse followed by presence pulse), write 0, write 1, and read data.
-All of these types of signaling except the presence pulse are initiated by the bus master.
+The four protocols used by the DS2788 are as follows: the initialization sequence (reset pulse followed by presence pulse), write-0, write-1, and read data.
+All these types of signaling except the presence pulse are initiated by the bus master.

-The initialization sequence required to begin any communication with the DS2781 is shown in Figure 26.
-A presence pulse following a reset pulse indicates that the DS2781 is ready to accept a net address command.
-The bus master transmits (Tx) a reset pulse for t{RSTL} .
+Figure 26 shows the initialization sequence required to begin any communication with the DS2788.
+A presence pulse following a reset pulse indicates that the DS2788 is ready to accept a net address command.
+The bus master transmits (Tx) a reset pulse for t{RSTL}.
 The bus master then releases the line and goes into receive mode (Rx).
 The 1-Wire bus line is then pulled high by the pullup resistor.
-After detecting the rising edge on the DQ pin, the DS2781 waits for t{PDH} and then transmits the presence pulse for t{PDL} .
+After detecting the rising edge on the DQ pin, the DS2788 waits for t{PDH} and then transmits the presence pulse for t{PDL}.